Seowlfh/nvim/README.md

  ~/.local/share/nvim/site/pack/packer/start/packer.nvim
 ```

-Then, you can open Neovim and use the command `:Packer Sync` to synchronize the packages.
+Then, you can open Neovim and use the command `:PackerSync` to synchronize the packages.